 SUPPORTING PATIENTS DURING THE WINTER HOLIDAYS

 Hanukkah, or Channukah, also known as the festival of lights, is a minor holiday celebrated by followers of Judaism.
-This festival occurs from Thursday, December 10 to Friday, December 18 of this year.
+This festival occurs from November 28 to December 6 of this year.
 It commemorates the victory of the Maccabees, a Jewish rebellion against the Seleucid empire that took place in about 167 BCE.

 Triumphantly rededicating an ancient temple recaptured from the Seleucids, the Maccabees found only one bottle of pure olive oil suitable for lighting the candelabrum.
 But the oil miraculously lasted for eight days, long enough to restore the Temple for the worship of God.
 Today, Jewish people light an 8-branched Chanukah lamp called the menorah or chanukiyah, adding one light for each of the eight nights, and eat foods cooked in oil to remember the miracle--not just of oil magically burning, but the miracle of people's dedication to their beliefs and to justice in the face of overwhelming oppression.

 To show a Jewish patient or family that the hospital is aware of this holiday, health care providers can display electric menorot (plural of menorah) and provide Chanukah food options to patients (if diet permits).
 A video conference call with family lighting candles or playing dreidel (a special game for the holiday) can help the patient connect and celebrate with family and friends.
 It is important to note that Hanukkah is considered a minor Jewish holiday.
-The most important festivals are Rosh Hashanah, the Jewish New Year and Yom Kippur, and the Day of Atonement.
+The most important festivals are Rosh Hashanah (the Jewish New Year) and Yom Kippur (the Day of Atonement).

 YULE | DECEMBER 21